ragnar76/afros/README.md

 - made some Taskbar tweaks
 - moved st-guide to tools\viewer instead of tools\editors

+### 2019/07/01
+- removed set_mmu.prg .
+Not needed by newer emutos versions
+- removed Highwire in favor of Netsurf

 ### 2019/06/30  (Summer in the City)
 - updated emutos to 0.9.11
 - updated TeraDesk to 4.0.7